Back to all guides

 Closed-journal test

 Clip it on, add the real insert, close the journal gently, and run your hand over the opposite page.
-If you feel a hard bump or the page tents upward, move the clip to an outer edge, lighten the insert, or use a pocket instead.
+If you feel a hard bump, see the page tent upward, or notice a shiny pressure line after reopening, move the clip to an outer edge, lighten the insert, or use a pocket instead.

 01